When we consider buying a house, we put many questions on the table to find the one that meets our needs and financial possibilities.

 The normal thing is to indicate the square meters that correspond to the house on the one hand and, on the other hand, those of the terrace or patio.
 Although if these are closed by four walls, they compute 100% as useful meters and could be expressed together.
 The meters corresponding to the garage always count separately.

-In chalets or single-family houses, the measure is the same, although in urbanizations with common garages, the part corresponding to the common built meters must be added.
+In chalets or single-family houses, the measure is the same, although in urbanizations with common garages, the part corresponding to the commonly built meters must be added.
 Regarding areas such as porches, they are computed as a constructed area and account for 50% of their total area, although only if the eaves have a flight greater than 50 centimeters.

 When calculating the useful meters of a home, the private use of the common areas established in the Horizontal Property Law must also be taken into account.